 The structure handling complete radiative transfer calculations is fixed, where the main workspace method is denoted as yCalc (Fig. 5.1).
-That is, most ARTS control files include
+That is, most ARTS control files include allocate memory for the matrix y (Equation 5.2)

 History 130220 Revised after parts moved to a new chapter (Patrick Eriksson).
 120831 Added flowchart and sections on polarised absorption, iyCalc, auxiliary data and dispersion (Patrick Eriksson).
 110611 Extended and general revision (Patrick Eriksson).
 050613 First complete version by Patrick Eriksson.